pantheon-systems/documentation/source/content/guides/composer-convert.md

 ---
 title: Convert a Standard Drupal 8 Site to a Composer Managed Site
 description: Drupal 8 sites often require the usage of Composer to manage site dependencies.
-The need to begin using Composer for a site build can often surface after a site is in development, necessitating a divergance from the Pantheon managed upstream.
+The need to begin using Composer for a site build can often surface after a site is in development, necessitating a divergence from the Pantheon managed upstream.
 type: guide
 permalink: docs/guides/:basename/
 tags: [moreguides, workflow, composer]